 This lemonade requires the syrup to be made in advance, and it’s a cold infusion, so plan for at least 24 hours ahead.
 You could do a hot infusion but I find lilacs in particular suffer from being steeped in a hot syrup.

 - Lilac Syrup: half the recipe is finished if you’ve already made the syrup.
-This sweetens and flavours the lemonade.
+This sweetens and flavours the lemonade, and will keep for some time in the refrigerator, so it’s worth making a batch or two.

-- Water: cold tap (or filtered), or use sparkling water.
+- Water: cold tap (or filtered if necessary), or use sparkling water for an easy homemade soda pop.

 Mix in some muddles berries, like raspberries or strawberries, for a fruity lemonade.
-If you’d like a cocktail, I think vodka is probably best, but I haven’t tried it.
+Think something like this strawberry slush but with the lemonade in place of water and honey.

 I served with lilac ice cubes – just blossoms frozen in water – but note that once the ice thaws, the flowers start to turn brown.
 They look very pretty for about half an hour but if you haven’t finished your drink by then the blossoms start to look less appealing.